Prince Rostislav Romanov (born 1985): Early life

-Born in 1985 as the second child and an eldest son of Prince Rostislav Rostislavovich Romanov (1938-1999) and his wife, Lady Ampthill (b.
+Romanov was born in Lake Forest, Illinois in 1985 as the second child and eldest son of Prince Rostislav Rostislavovich Romanov (1938-1999) and his wife, future Lady Ampthill (b.
 1949).

 Education

-Rostislav was educated at Brambletye and Milton Abbey Schools, and at Falmouth University where he graduated with a BA in Fine Art.
+Rostislav was educated at Brambletye and Milton Abbey Schools, and at Falmouth University, where he graduated with a BA in fine art.

 Work

 Rostislav is a landscape artist.
 He is particularly interested in en plein air painting and much of his artwork depicts the Sussex countryside or is inspired by his travels in Russia and elsewhere.
 He works primarily with oil and creates sculptural, three-dimensional paintings primarily in impasto.
 His most significant early work uses pastels.
 Pastels, or watercolours, is also the medium of studies for his more important paintings.

 His work includes relief printing, and dry-point, and soft ground acid etchings.

 Exhibitions

 His first solo exhibition was in 2011 at the Fabrica Gallery, Coupla in Moscow.
 He has since participated in numerous exhibitions both in the UK and internationally.
 He has exhibited twice in the A. Kasteev Art Museum in Almaty, Kazakhstan, and participated in exhibitions in Dubai and Monaco.
 In London he has exhibited twice at the Brick Lane Gallery, London.
 In May 2018 he has a solo exhibition "Way of Life" at The C. John Gallery, Mayfair.